termijn/web-graphics/readme.md

-# Emscriptem-based webgl 2 renderer
+# Emscripten-based webgl 2 renderer

 A web renderer for gltf models.
 Built to experiment and learn webassembly and webgl 2.